My Way to Canossa

 A work with historical content as dubious as its provenance, The Song of Henry celebrated the "masculine victory" of Henry IV at Canossa.
 Despite, or perhaps because of, its fantastical and overwrought violence, it found audiences of widely varying ideologies in different eras.

-Although the author herself preferred not to know who really wrote it, Warrior, Daughter, Saint: the Story of St. Matilda of Canossa offered the "modern Catholic girl" of the 1970s an heroic alternative to secular feminism.
+Despite its uncertain authorship, Warrior, Daughter, Saint: the Story of St. Matilda of Canossa offered the "modern Catholic girl" an heroic alternative to secular feminism.